Camera angle: Angles and their impact

 Where the camera is placed in relation to the subject can affect the way the viewer perceives the subject.
-There are a number of camera angles, such as a high-angle shot, a low-angle shot, a bird's-eye view and a worm's-eye view.
+Some of these many camera angles are the high-angle shot, low-angle shot, bird's-eye view, and worm's-eye view.
 A viewpoint is the apparent distance and angle from which the camera views and records the subject.

-They also include the eye-level camera angle, the over the shoulder shot and the point of view shot.
-A high-angle shot (HA) is a shot in which the camera is physically higher than the subject and is looking down upon the subject.
-The high angle shot can make the subject look small or weak or vulnerable while a low-angle shot (LA) is taken from below the subject and has the power to make the subject look powerful or threatening.
+They also include the eye-level shot, over-the-shoulder shot, and point-of-view shot.
+A high-angle (HA) shot is a shot in which the camera is physically higher than the subject and is looking down upon the subject.
+The high angle shot can make the subject look small or weak or vulnerable while a low-angle (LA) shot is taken from below the subject and has the power to make the subject look powerful or threatening.
 A neutral shot or eye-level (EL) shot has little to no psychological effect on the viewer.
 This shot is when the camera is level or looking straight on with the subject.

+Point-of-view (POV)

-A point of view shot (POV) shows the viewer the image through the subject's eye.
+A Point-of-view (POV) shot shows the viewer the image through the subject's eye.
 Some POV shots use hand-held cameras to create the illusion that the viewer is seeing through the subject's eyes.